MustafaMohamed1/MustafaMohamed1/README.md

 - Microsoft Certified: Azure Fundamentals

-🤝 I'm always open to connecting with others who share my passion for cybersecurity and DevOps.
+🤝 I'm always open to connecting with others who share my passion for DevOps.
 Feel free to reach out and say hello!

 <h2> 🤳 Connect with me:</h2>